SemireB/git_assignment/README.md

 b.
 What is a pull request?

-A pull request is used to merge changes from one branch to another, which allows for multiple people to collaborate on a code
+A pull request is used to merge changes from one branch to another, which allows for multiple people to collaborate on a code.

 c.
 Describe the steps to open a pull request?